allthingstalk/arduino-wifi-sdk/README.md

     - Search for and download “**ArduinoJson**” by Benoit Blanchon
 - **Restart your Arduino IDE**

-You can now add this library in your sketch by going to *Sketch > Include Library > AllThingsTalk* or by adding *<AllThingsTalk.h>* in your sketch.
+You can now add this library in your sketch by going to *Sketch > Include Library > AllThingsTalk WiFi SDK* or by adding *<AllThingsTalk_WiFi.h>* in your sketch.
-Make sure to play with examples included in this library by going to *File > Examples > AllThingsTalk*
+Make sure to play with examples included in this library by going to *File > Examples > AllThingsTalk WiFi SDK*

 ## Board Support
 The library automatically recognizes supported Arduino boards and uses adequate version of itself.
 Library currently has **full** support for these boards:

-- **ESP8266** (this includes all ESP8266-based dev boards)
+- **ESP8266** (includes all ESP8266-based boards)
 - **Arduino MKR WiFi 1010**

 Support is planned for the following boards: